Date of Degree

 Copyright 2009 Justus Grant Hartzok

 Hartzok, Justus Grant.
-"Children of Chapaev: the Russian Civil War cult and the creation of Soviet identity, 1918-1941." dissertation, University of Iowa, 2009.
+"Children of Chapaev: the Russian Civil War cult and the creation of Soviet identity, 1918-1941."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.